-WHEREAS, pursuant to Section 2256.005 of the Texas Government Code, the City is required to review its Investment Policy on an annual basis; and
+WHEREAS, pursuant to Section 2256.005 of the Texas Government Code, the City is Required to review its Investment Policy on an annual basis; and

-WHEREAS, the City has reviewed its Investment Policy and as a result of such review desires to amend and restate the City's Investment Policy for Fiscal Year 2017.
+WHEREAS, the City has reviewed its Investment Policy and as a result of such review desires to restate and amend the City's Investment Policy.

-NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF EL PASO:
+NOW THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF ELPASO:

-That the City hereby adopts the amended and restated City of El Paso Fiscal Year 2017 Investment Policy which is attached hereto as Exhibit A and incorporated herein by reference.
+That the City hereby adopts the restated and amended City of El Paso FY 2025 Investment Policy, which is attached hereto as Exhibit "A" and incorporated herein by reference.